kenthumphries/kenthumphries.github.io/_posts/2016-08-15-Protocol-Extensions.md

   * This is a neat solution, but could cause issues if a delegate needs to inherit from another class
 2. Copy the code of FocusingDelegate into any focusing delegate

-You can download The Ugly project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5a6a501d1898c8e5f7930fcc25945b4da61b2a6d).
+You can download the Ugly project (Swift 2.2) by checking out [this commit](https://github.com/kenthumphries/KHCollectionViewTest/commit/5a6a501d1898c8e5f7930fcc25945b4da61b2a6d).

 -----